Adding and Publishing Episodes

 - Select Add from your Channels page.
-Here, you can either select to Copy from Project and select an existing file in Wistia to add a brand new copy to your Channel.
+Here, you can either select to Copy from Folder and select an existing file in Wistia to add a brand new copy to your Channel.
 Or, you can choose to Upload a new media.

 - Click on the carrot next to Add and select Move or Copy Existing.
 You can choose multiple files, or just one, and then select whether you would like to make brand new copies to add to your Channel, or move the existing content to your new Channel.